campossalex/CRDBDiscoveryDay/performance_challenge.md

 ```
 The time of the first execution spans from 4 to 9 ms. Reduce that execution time.

-💡 Use the `EXPLAIN` statement to understand the query plan and spot optimization opportunties.
+💡 Use the `EXPLAIN` statement to understand the query plan and find out optimization opportunities.

 ## Workload B